lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 This is sort of hard to do.
 You need about $165 worth of tools and parts, 1-3 hours of time to build it, and 15+ hours to train it.

-💣 There can be sparks, red hot glowing metal, fires, and cute little explosions if you do it wrong.
-[David Green's battery rebuild resulted in red hot metal](https://davidigreen.com/blog/ibook-battery-rebuild) while snapping the case together, [Hrutkay Mods said it took over 4 hours and he had sparks and a badly mangled battery pack that barely fit](https://www.youtube.com/watch?v=8xiy1rxQ1o8), and [others struggled to train their batteries correctly and possibly damaged them by soldering directly on the cells](https://www.youtube.com/watch?v=VrDnTXqoqjM).
-These folks are generally pretty good at what they do, and they still struggled.
+💣 There can be [sparks](https://www.youtube.com/watch?v=8xiy1rxQ1o8), [red hot glowing metal](https://davidigreen.com/blog/ibook-battery-rebuild), fires, and cute little explosions if you do it wrong.
+Folks that are generally pretty good at what they do have attempted this and they still struggled.
+But they didn't have this guide ;)

 <figure>
   <img src="images/hungry-ibooks.jpg" alt="A gaggle of hungry iBooks surrounds a fertile field full of freshly rebuilt batteries">